thbtppl/latex-tips-advice/README.md

     This is a new paragraph.
     ```
-    Never use `\par` or `\\`.
+    Never use '`\par`' or '`\\`'.
 Note this impacts on how you obtain correct vertical spacing when developing your ideas in the text.
 For example, you should write

     ```
     described in \cref{eq1},